MG8mer/number_guesser/README.md

 # 1number_guesser100
-A simple Python program where you have to guess a randomly generated number from 1-100!
+A simple Python number guessing game with a unique twist:

+You can determine the range you want to play in and how many attempts you would like to guess the number in.

+Hope you enjoy!